antonycourtney/antsrants/content/blog/oneref-async/index.md

 ```

 A **StateTransformerAux** is a similar to a **StateTransformer**, but also returns an extra auxiliary value along
 with the next state.
-In **showNotificationWithTimeout**, the call to **HelloAppState.show** returns a pair of the next application state and the id
-of the newly created notification added to the application state. **awaitableUpdate** is an async function that,
+**awaitableUpdate** is an async function that,
 like **update**, schedules an update of the application state referenced by **stateRef**.
 However, after updating
 the application state (using the first component of the pair returned by **tf**), **awaitableUpdate** resolves
 the promise returned from **awaitableUpdate**, making the [State, Auxiliary Value] pair available to **awaitableUpdate**'s caller.
+In **showNotificationWithTimeout**, the call to **HelloAppState.show** returns a pair of the next application state and the id
+of the newly created notification added to the application state.
+The call to **awaitableUpdate** in **showNotificationWithTimeout**
+binds this auxiliary value to the local variable **id** after the update has been applied and allows execution of the async block to proceed.

 At first it seems a bit odd to provide an awaitable version of **update** -- why should the application await on its
 own state updates?
 But recall that **update** _must_ do its work asynchronously to ensure that state is consistent throughout a given
-render cycle or chain of callbacks.
+render cycle or callback.
 The addition of **awaitableUpdate** solves an important practical problem: It enables an async block to resume _after_ an update has been applied and see fresh data derived from the updated application state.

 This enables writing complex application action sequences with linear control flow in the style of redux-saga (a source of inspiration for this work), using async functions instead of generator functions.
 Generator functions and redux-saga's generalized algebraic effects are extremely powerful, so I don't expect or claim that OneRef with awaitableUpdate subsumes everything that can be expressed with redux-saga.
 The hope is that the